acederberg/captura-text-portfolio-assets/pages/HOME.rst

 .. ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::
 ..
-NOTE: DO NOT USE A TITLE! `<h1>` then uses an id that makes css a pain.
+NOTE: DO NOT USE RST TITLE! `<h1>` then uses an id that makes css a pain.
 .. container:: home-0

     **Hello, I am**